Chapter 8 Travel by Air, Land & Sea

 - Obtain yellow fever vaccination if recommended or required.

-- Take antimalarial chemoprophylaxis if needed (see Chapter 3, Yellow Fever & Malaria Information, by Country).
+- Take antimalarial chemoprophylaxis if needed (see Chapter 2, Yellow Fever Vaccine & Malaria Prophylaxis Information, by Country).

 Stresses of cruise ship travel include varying weather and environmental conditions, as well as unaccustomed changes in diet and physical activity.
 Foreign travel may increase the likelihood of risk-taking behaviors such as alcohol misuse, drug use, and unsafe sex.
-In spite of modern stabilizer systems, seasickness is a common complaint (affecting up to one-fourth of travelers) (see Chapter 2, Motion Sickness).
-Cruise lines may not allow women to board after the 24th week of pregnancy, and pregnant women should contact the cruise line for specific policies and recommendations before booking (for additional information, see Chapter 8, Pregnant Travelers).
+In spite of modern stabilizer systems, seasickness is a common complaint, affecting up to one-fourth of travelers (see Motion Sickness later in this chapter).

 PREVENTIVE MEASURES FOR CRUISE SHIP TRAVELERS